Dental implants are an excellent long-term fixed choice used to restore a smile’s aesthetics and chewing ability.

 The price of a dental implant can depend on whether any further treatments are needed to make sure your implant is a success.

+- How Old Do I Have to Be for a Dental Implant?
 There isn’t an age limit for dental implants.
-However, our dentists recommend that if you have to be over 18 for the dental implant procedure.
-Read on.
+However, our dentists recommend that you have to be over 18 for the dental implant procedure.

+- Are Dental Implants Worth It?
 A dental implant offers a wealth of oral health benefits.
-Not only can an implant improve your smile, but it can also realign neighbouring teeth, protect your mouth from gum disease etc. Read the benefits.
+An implant can improve your smile, realign neighbouring teeth, protect your mouth from gum disease, etc. Read the benefits.

 Once the implant has fused with your jawbone and tissues, the artificial titanium implant acts as an ordinary root.